-When dealing with a high-net-worth and/or high-profile client, the lawyer should explore and discuss the roadmap for – and benefits of – settling the divorce out of court.
+When dealing with high-net-worth and/or high-stakes clients, the lawyer should explore and discuss the roadmap for – and benefits of – settling the divorce out of court.

 Assessing the Issues